- 1. Start of ‘event-based’ reporting – transfer balance account

 Since 1 July 2018, eligible Australians can apply to their SMSF to release these contributions (and the associated earnings) for the purposes of purchasing a first home.
 First Home Super Save Scheme contributions can be non-concessional contributions or concessional contributions, and count towards a fund member’s respective contributions cap (concessional or non-concessional).

 SMSF trustees should ensure their trust deed permits the fund to receive First Home Super Saver Scheme contributions and allows the SMSF, upon receipt of a release authority from the ATO, to release these contributions directly to the ATO rather than the member.
 The SMSF must also regularly notify the ATO when a member makes an eligible contribution.
-For more information, see SuperGuide article 10-point guide to First Home Super Saver Scheme).
+For more information, see SuperGuide article How does the First Home Super Saver (FHSS) Scheme work?).